 St. Lucia has many things to do on the island.
 The top tours would be the volcano, hiking and scuba diving.
 Given a weeks long vacation you can do all of it and have time to relax.

 St. Lucia has a lot of hiking trails.
 I have heard of people that hooked up with a local guide and taken trips into the rain forest.
 This is perfectly safe to do as St. Lucia has next to no crime.
-The locals are not sketchy like they are on other islands.
+The locals do not come off as sketchy like they can on other islands.
 You have to have a guide because there are parts of the island that have snakes and should be stayed away from.
 The main hike is the climb of Gros Pition.
 The Pitions are two mountains that jet out of the ocean barely connected to land.
 They are separated by the city of Soufriere.
 I have not had a chance to do this but I am sure the view from the top is pretty spectacular.